flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 - Green Hill's **MULTI compilers and Integrated Development Environment** (IDE), now that [CodeWarrior](gamecube#games) reached obsolescence.
     - It's worth noting the competition [relied on Visual Studio](playstation-3#development-ecosystem) as their IDE of choice.
 - Various **utilities** to connect to CAT-DEV equipment.
-- **Shader compilers**, along with some transpilers that convert HLSL (Direct3D) and standard GLSL (OpenGL) shaders into GX2-compatible code.
+- A **GLSL shader compiler** and an **HLSL→GLSL shader transpiler**.
+This is the reason GPU7 is said to be compatible with GLSL (OpenGL's shaders) or even HLSL (Direct3D's shaders).
+However, programmers can't use GLSL and/or HLSL shaders on GPU7 without compiling them into native GPU7 code first.
 - **Proprietary linkers** to package up Wii U executables/libraries (in the form of `RPX` and `RPL` files).

 These tools expect a host running the **64-bit version of Windows 7** along with **Cygwin** installed.